martinbudden/betaflight/docs/PID tuning.md

 **The D term** attempts to increase system stability by monitoring the rate of change in the error.
 If the error is rapidly converging to zero, the D term causes the strength of the correction to be backed off in order to avoid overshooting the target.

-##TPA and TPA Breakpoint
+## TPA and TPA Breakpoint

 TPA stands for Throttle PID Attenuation and according to [AlexYork.net](http://blog.alexyorke.net/what-is-tpa/):

-> "TPA basically allows an aggressively tuned multi-rotor (one that feels very locked in) to reduce its PID gains when throttle is applied beyond the TPA threshold/breakpoint in order to eliminate fast oscillations.."
+> "TPA basically allows an aggressively tuned multi-rotor (one that feels very locked in) to reduce its PID gains when the throttle is applied beyond the TPA threshold/breakpoint in order to eliminate fast oscillations.."

 Note that TPA is set via CLI or on the PID TUNING tab of the GUI.  tpa_breakpoint is set via CLI

-Also note that TPA and tpa_breakpoint may not be used in certain PID Controllers.
+Also, note that TPA and tpa_breakpoint may not be used in certain PID Controllers.
 Check the description on the individual controller.

-TPA applies a PID value reduction in relation to full Throttle.
+TPA applies a PID value reduction in relation to full throttle.
 It is used to apply dampening of PID values as full throttle is reached.

 **TPA** = % of dampening that will occur at full throttle.